datalevin/datalevin/README.md

 welcome your contributions or suggestions.
 Please feel free to file issues or pull requests.

-If commercial support is needed, talk to us.
+You can join the discussions in the `#datalevin` channel on [Clojurians Slack](http://clojurians.net/) or use the Github Discussions feature above.

-You can talk to us in the `#datalevin` channel on [Clojurians Slack](http://clojurians.net/) or use the Github Discussions feature above.
+If commercial support is needed, reach out to https://agenwiz.com

 ## License